ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 Git clients use an SSH connection to communicate with the server.
 This section shows how to configure the SSH service to accept connections from clients.

-On your client machine, verify that you have a certificate that you can use to communicate with the server, or create a new one:
+On your client computer, verify that you have a certificate that you can use to communicate with the server, or create a new one:

-1. Check your existing SSH keys.
+1. Check your existing SSH keys:
    ```shell
    ls -la ~/.ssh
    ```